 As an educator, Paul is on the music faculty at Ripon College where he directs the jazz ensemble and jazz combo and teaches private lessons.
 He has also spent a term teaching jazz trumpet at Lawrence University, coordinated the jazz program at Prairie Music & Arts in Sun Prairie from 2014-2020, and directed the Jazz Orchestra at Madison East High School from 2016-18.

 Paul holds a Bachelor’s degree in trumpet and jazz studies from Lawrence University (2010) and a Master’s degree in Jazz Studies from DePaul University (2012).
 While at DePaul, Dietrich wrote several pieces that were performed by the DePaul University Jazz Ensemble, including an arrangement of Phil Woods’ “Pairing Off,” which was recorded on the Jazzed Media release Right to Swing (2013) and featured Woods and the composer.
 Of this recording, All About Jazz called it “the sizzler of the disc, with a pronounced performance by the trumpeter.”

 Paul is an active member of the Wisconsin music scene.
 In addition to his own groups, he has played regularly with many Madison-area groups including the Afrobeat ensemble Immigré, Michael Brenneis's Plutonium Ensemble, the Ben Ferris Octet, Grupo Candela, and numerous area big bands.
 He also served as the president of the non-profit organization Madison Music Collective from 2017-2020.

-When not performing, writing or teaching, Paul loves a wide variety of films and is an avid Milwaukee Bucks and Brewers fan.
-He also enjoys spending time with his wife, Jessica, who is an acclaimed classical trumpet player, and his dog, Obi, who is a dingus.
+While not performing, writing, or teaching, Paul loves a wide variety of films and is an avid Milwaukee Bucks and Brewers fan.
+He also enjoys spending time with his wife, Jessica, who makes Paul the second best trumpet player in his own family, and their dog, Obi.